 To receive a diploma in the State of Ohio, students are required to take seven end-of-course tests and are required to earn at least 18 points.
-End-of-course tests are: Algebra 1 or Integrated Math I, Geometry or Integrated Math II, American

-Government, American History, English I, English II, Biology.
+End-of-course tests are: Algebra 1 or Integrated Math I, Geometry or Integrated Math II, American 33 Government, American History, English I, English II, Biology.
 Each test score earns you up to five graduation points.
 You must have a minimum of four points in math, four points in English, and six points across science and social studies.
 Your school and district receive grades on the Ohio School Report Cards for all students' scores and participation on state tests.
-An alternative option is to earn "remediation-free" scores on either the ACT or SAT.
+Students must participate in all seven end-of-course tests.
+If the minimum number of points has not been accumulated, an alternative to meet this testing graduation requirement is to earn "remediation-free" scores on either the ACT or SAT.
 For the ACT remediation-free scores are as follows: English - 18 or higher; Mathematics - 22 or higher; Reading - 22 or higher.
 For the SAT remediation-free scores are: Writing - 430 or higher; Mathematics - 520 or higher; Reading - 450 or higher.
-Your district will choose either the ACT or SAT for all students in your district to take for free during a one-time statewide spring test in grade 11.
+Cincinnati Public School will choose either the ACT or SAT for all students in the district to take for free during a one-time statewide spring test in grade 11.

+AP Exams:

-AP Exams: The College Board's Advanced Placement program affords students in grades 10-12 an opportunity to take college level courses for college credit.
-At this time Walnut Hills High School offers 34 Advanced Placement courses.
-Students are required to take the AP exam when enrolled in any AP course.
+The College Board's Advanced Placement program affords students in grades 10-12 an opportunity to take college level courses for potential college credit.
+At this time Walnut Hills High School offers 35 Advanced Placement courses.
+Sitting for the AP exam administered in the Spring is required for course completion.
 The fee per exam is \$94-\$145 (subject to change).
-Additionally, a \$5.00 late fee, per exam, will be applied if not paid by the late April due date.
-Students are automatically charged for the cost of each exam per course and will receive an obligation notice if the cost is not paid by April of the test year.
+A non-refundable \$40 College Board fee for each AP course will be posted to student accounts and will be due before the exam orders are placed in mid October.
+Students who remain in the course the entire year will have each exam fee reduced by the \$40 collected earlier in the year.
+This balance will be due in late April.
+An additional \$5.00 late fee per exam will be added to any AP fees owed past the late April due date.
 More AP information will be disseminated in the AP classes.